Azure/autorest.csharp/test/README.md

 # Internals

-Autorest first take a pass at processing the swagger input files, and then hands the output to a “Modeler 4” pipeline inside auto rest which can encode patterns useful on all language backends
+Autorest first takes a pass at processing the swagger input files, and then hands the output to a “Modeler 4” pipeline inside auto rest which can encode patterns useful on all language backends

 Example: Many APIs have paging, where a request will only return the first 100, and you have to ask for additional "pages" of 100 one at a time